 - Grindr (57%)

-Brighton natives are the most pessimistic about falling in love through online dating as 30% claim it’s ‘not possible’.
+Brighton natives are the most pessimistic about falling in love through online dating as 30% claim it’s ‘not possible’ to attempt naturally dating.
 Right behind them are;

 - Norwich (28%)